-Return the Scholarship Application Form, including the two teacher endorsements, the personal recommendation letter and all applicable materials, to Mrs. Carper by Monday, April 15, 2019 by 4:00p.m.
+Return the Scholarship Application Form, including the two teacher endorsements, the personal recommendation letter and all applicable materials, to Mrs. Carper by Monday, April 13, 2020 by 4:00p.m.
 Applications will not be reviewed unless both the two teacher endorsements, the personal recommendation letter and all other materials are included with the application.

-The scholarships and awards will be presented at the June 5, 2019 Senior Scholarship Ceremony in the RAHS Boeing Presentation Center (BPC).
+The scholarships and awards will be presented at the June 2, 2020 Senior Scholarship Ceremony in the RAHS Boeing Presentation Center (BPC).
 Your award(s) will be sent to the college, university, or training program that you attend, upon official proof of enrollment as provided in your award packet.
 For most awards, the RAHS Bookkeeper must receive your request and proof of enrollment information prior to the award being sent to your school.
 Please read all information carefully.
-Scholarships must be claimed by January I, 2020.
+Scholarships must be claimed by January I, 2021.
 For renewable awards, claims should be made by June 30 each year, or as otherwise specified in the award, by providing the RAHS Bookkeeper with your current college GPA, major and course of study.

+Teacher Endorsement #I My signature below indicates that I endorse the above student for consideration of a scholarship.

+Comments (optional):

-Teacher Endorsement #I
+Teacher Endorsement #2

-My signature below indicates that I endorse the above student for consideration of a scholarship.
+My signature below indicates that I endorse the ab pove student for consideration of a scholarship.

 Signature Date: